 Degrees Awarded: Associate degrees, certificates, and letters of recognition.

-Special Programs: Job Training Student Resources (JTSR) provides special support services to low-income adult students in career programs, including financial assistance and academic advising; and the ESSENCE Early College Program and the STEMM Technical Middle College enable area high school students to take college classes while still in high school.
+Special Programs: Job Training Student Resources provides special support services for unemployed and underemployed low income students, including financial assistance and academic advising; and the ESSENCE Early College Program and the STEMM Technical Middle College enable area high school students to take college classes while still in high school.
 Learn more at www.hagerstowncc.edu/earlycollege.